OpenZeppelin/openzeppelin-contracts/README.md

 We used [Audit](https://docs.openzeppelin.com/defender/v2/module/audit) to streamline the fix-review process and ensure all changes were tracked and resolved effectively, and we recommend [Deploy](https://docs.openzeppelin.com/defender/v2/module/deploy) as well to seamlessly handle gas payments, multisig approvals, and block explorer verification.
 While these constitute security best practices, Contracts is compatible with all deployment methods.

 ## Security
 This project is maintained by [OpenZeppelin](https://openzeppelin.com) with the goal of providing a secure and reliable library of smart contract components for the Solidity ecosystem.
-We address security through risk management in various areas such as engineering and open source best practices, scoping and API design, multi-layered review processes, and incident response preparedness.
+We address security through risk management in various areas such as engineering and open source [best practices](./GUIDELINES.md), scoping and API design, multi-layered review processes, and incident response preparedness.

-The engineering guidelines we follow to promote project quality can be found in [`GUIDELINES.md`](./GUIDELINES.md).

 The [OpenZeppelin Contracts Security Center](https://contracts.openzeppelin.com/security) contains more details about the secure development process, including past audits, our bug bounty program, and advanced testing methods such as fuzzing and formal verification.